-I visited the Sound every summer as a child, and now my wife Cathy and I bring our two boys there every year.
-Like thousands across Connecticut, I know that our state’s health depends on protecting and preserving the Long Island Sound.
+I visited the Sound every summer as a child, and now my wife Cathy and I bring our two boys there every summer.
+Like thousands across Connecticut, I know that our state’s health depends on protecting Long Island Sound.
 From the thousands of species of wildlife the Sound supports, to the fishing and aquaculture industries, to submarine manufacturing and the U.S. Coast Guard Academy, Long Island Sound is both an ecological treasure and an engine for our state’s economy.
-However, the health of the Sound depends on an alphabet soup of federal and state agencies and programs.
+But the health of the Sound depends on an alphabet soup of federal and state agencies and programs.
 That is why I drafted a Long Island Sound Investment Plan – to demystify the complex federal budgeting process and to provide a user-friendly roadmap to keep Long Island Sound a vibrant landmark for generations to come.

 Securing funding increases is not always easy in Washington.
-Yet, as I talked to people across Connecticut, I knew the federal government needed to step up its investment in Long Island Sound.
-I am proud that as a member of the Senate Appropriations Committee, I helped secure $88 million in funding this year that goes towards federal programs that support Long Island Sound, including $12 million for the Environmental Protection Agency’s Long Island Sound Geographic Program grew by more than 300%.
+That’s why I am so proud that the bipartisan Infrastructure Investment and Jobs Act includes $106 million for the EPA’s Long Island Sound Geographic Program to protect the watershed.
+As a member of the Senate Appropriations Committee, I have fought to secure millions in federal funding for the Long Island Sound.
+During my time on the committee, funding for the Environmental Protection Agency’s Long Island Sound Geographic Program grew by more than 300%.
 This money will help fund local projects to improve water quality and restore shoreline habitats.
-In addition, this year's budget increased funding for the National Sea Grant College Program and the Long Island Integrated Coastal Observing System, both located at UConn Avery Point, and aquaculture research at sites like Milford Laboratory.
+In addition, I have worked to increase funding for the National Sea Grant College Program and the Long Island Integrated Coastal Observing System, both located at UConn Avery Point, and aquaculture research at sites like Milford Laboratory.
 Through the Congressionally Directed Spending process, I secured millions for Connecticut projects, such as $5 million for a new soil survey of Long Island Sound, which will help towns address issues from resiliency to sitting shellfish beds.